ResByte/ResByte.github.io/_pages/about.md

 - Bayesian approaches to Deep Learning.
 - Deep learning for edge devices

-Most frequent tools used are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn
+Most frequently used tools are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn

 ## Previously Worked on
 - GAN and AutoEncoders based Generative Modelling.